eudoxia0/eudoxia0.github.io/fiction/_posts/2021-08-08-maker-of-rivers.md

 Tiet was the first to go back to the tent.
-Timon stood and began pawing sand at the fire.
+Timon stood and began pawing sand on the fire.
 The wind picked up again.

 Sabra was very still, until she finally spoke: